« Aerial ropeways: automatic cargo transport for a bargain | Main | Floating / mixed links and updates (5) »

 A recommendation by the American Society of Heating, Refrigerating and Air-Conditioning Engineers as to what temperature people should set their thermostats makes about as much sense as the American Medical Association making recommendations on when to buy a new refrigerator.

-Let's examine why the ASHRAE would decide it is within the perview of their profession to make such a recommendation.
-The answer is obvious--it's the same old "use it up, throw it away, buy a new one" mentality.
+Let’s examine why the ASHRAE would decide it is within the perview of their profession to make such a recommendation.
+The answer is obvious–it’s the same old “use it up, throw it away, buy a new one” mentality.
 When furnaces are running hard all winter to maintain a ridiculous 71+ degrees, they need servicing and replacement more often.
-Now I don't believe many people would actually decide how warm to keep their house on the say-so of a specialized industry, what it means is that an entire industry, represented by this professional organization, has embraced consumerist waste because it benefits their members' profits.
+Now I don’t believe many people would actually decide how warm to keep their house on the say-so of a specialized industry, what it means is that an entire industry, represented by this professional organization, has embraced consumerist waste because it benefits their members’ profits.
 Not to pick on this one Society; look around, nearly every industry and business profits from increased consumption and waste.
 Try to name one that does not.

 Until EVERYONE rejects this kind of pervasive consumerist attitude and propoganda by corporations and special interests and instead commit to REAL solutions and not just band-aids, we'll remain lemmings running for the cliff.